bittiez/SignRanks/README.md

-#SignRanks
+# SignRanks

-Spigot 1.11.2 plugin to add more control to group changing signs.
+Spigot 1.11 plugin to add more control to group changing signs.

-#Description
+# Description
 Note: This requires Vault
 Allows placing signs that will set a players rank and run various commands afterword.